anthonyalmarza/ShoppingLists/README.md

 ## Development

+NOTE: The scripts listed in the root bin folder of this project are designed to help development on ubuntu, which runs each container as root under the hood.
+So instead of doing `docker-compose run api rails generate resource SomeModel name:string` you can can do `./bin/docker/run api rails generate resource SomeModel name:string` - this will `chown` your generated files and clean up your containers.

+### `./bin/init`
 Starting up the servers is easy, just run `./bin/init` and you'll notice that the services listed in docker-compose.yml file will be built and started, as well as the db created, migrated and seeded.

 Navigate to http://localhost:3001 to interact with the client GUI.

-NOTE: The scripts listed in the root bin folder of this project are designed to help development on ubuntu, which runs each container as root under the hood.
-So instead of doing `docker-compose run api rails generate resource SomeModel name:string` you can can do `./bin/docker/run api rails generate resource SomeModel name:string` - this will `chown` your generated files and clean up your containers.
+### Running Tests

+For rails:

+`./bin/docker/run api bundle exec rspec`

+For react:

+`./bin/docker/run client yarn test`